tobbelobb/hp-mark/README.md

  - [x] Calculate _n_ single points from _n_ markers
  - [X] Calculate 6D pose from 6 points (solve perspective-6-point, or P6P problem)
  - [x] Aquire camera 6D pose (this includes defining our world coordinate system)
+ - [x] Aquire effector 6D pose
+ - [ ] Detect all markers on 95% of training images
+ - [ ] Take image ourselves upon request, don't rely on other programs to take image first
+ - [ ] Create a continous stream of position measurements (video?)
+ - [ ] Get a statistical idea about size of error
+ - [ ] Respond to RepRapFirmware/Duet request for position measurement
+ - [ ] Integrate a second camera, to reduce error

 A checked box above means "good enough for now".